Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that Lobethal - Woodside has median income of $51,080 and average income of $65,405.
-This is comparable to Greater Adelaide's median income of $52,592 and average income of $64,886.
-Based on Wage Price Index growth of 12.83% since financial year 2022, estimated current incomes are approximately $57,634 (median) and $73,796 (average) as of September 2025.
-According to the 2021 Census, Lobethal - Woodside's household, family, and personal incomes rank modestly, between the 47th and 48th percentiles.
-The predominant income cohort spans 32.3% of locals (3,221 people) in the $1,500 - 2,999 category, similar to the broader area at 31.8%.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that Lobethal - Woodside SA2 has a median income of $51,080 and an average income of $65,405.
+These figures are in line with national averages.
+Greater Adelaide, however, has a slightly higher median income of $52,592 and an average income of $64,886.
+Based on Wage Price Index growth of 12.83% since financial year 2022, current estimates for Lobethal - Woodside would be approximately $57,634 (median) and $73,796 (average) as of September 2025.
+According to the 2021 Census, household, family, and personal incomes in Lobethal - Woodside rank modestly, between the 46th and 48th percentiles.
+The predominant income cohort spans 32.3% of locals (3,221 people) with incomes between $1,500 and $2,999.
+This is similar to the broader area where this cohort represents 31.8%.
 After housing costs, residents retain 87.1% of their income, indicating strong purchasing power.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income